k8ssandra/k8ssandra-operator/docs/development/README.md

 ```

 ### Resource Requirements
 Multi-cluster tests will be more resource intensive than other tests.
-The Docker VM on my MacBook Pro is configured with 6 CPUs and  10 GB of memory for these tests.
+The Docker VM used to develop and run these tests on a MacBook Pro is configured with 6 CPUs and 10 GB of memory.
 Your mileage may vary on other operating systems/setups.